bluekitchen/btstack/doc/manual/docs-template/how_to.md

 ~~~~

 This is the right baseline for examples like SPP that need encrypted Classic connections but do not need stronger authentication than standard SSP.

+If CTKD is enabled, this baseline is also sufficient to allow an LE Secure Connections bond to later create a usable Classic link key, as long as the LE Security Manager is initialized and bonding data is persisted.

 ### Example 2: Require MITM Protection for a Classic Service